hpssjellis/grants/helium-arduino-portenta-lora-vision-shield-sensor-actuator-machine-learning-tutorials-for-non-engineers.md

 Network low bandwidth and low power consumption, but presently only big companies with Mechatronic Engineers using ESP32's are able to create products that effectively use HNT.

 I believe the networks success is centered on many people being able to make TinyML solutions for their family and small business needs.
-The simplicity of the Arduino products is legendary and the Portenta is a beast, with it's dual core, 160 pin base and shields for Vision, microphone, sd card, Ethernet and LoRaWan.
+The simplicity of the Arduino products is legendary and the Portenta is a beast, with it's dual core, 160 pin base and shields for Vision, Microphone, sd card, Ethernet and LoRaWan.
 The PortentaH7  is the perfect choice for the technology capable Helium Hotspot owner.

-I have the unique ability to simplify complex technology and the teaching experience to create base set of tutorials to allow anyone to use the Helium Network to it's full potential.
+I have the unique ability to simplify complex technology and the teaching experience to create a base set of tutorials to allow anyone to use the Helium Network to it's full potential.

 -----